-A. ADMINISTRATION RECORDS: A licensee shall display in a prominent place that is readily visible to parents, staff and visitors:
+- A. ADMINISTRATION RECORDS: A licensee shall display in a prominent place that is readily visible to parents, staff and visitors:

-(1) all licenses, certificates, and most recent inspection reports of all state and local government agencies with jurisdiction over the program;
+- (1) all licenses, certificates, and most recent inspection reports of all state and local government agencies with jurisdiction over the program;

 - (2) the current child care regulations;

 - (3) dated weekly menus for meals and snacks;

 - (4) the guidance policy; and

-(5) the current list of notifiable diseases and communicable diseases published by the office of epidemiology of the New Mexico department of health.
+- (5) the current list of notifiable diseases and communicable diseases published by the office of epidemiology of the New Mexico department of health.

 - B. MISSION, PHILOSOPHY AND CURRICULUM STATEMENT: All licensed facilities must have a:

 - (1) mission statement;

 - (2) philosophy statement; and

 - (3) curriculum statement.

-C. FAMILY HANDBOOK: All facilities using these regulations must have a family handbook.
+- C. FAMILY HANDBOOK: All facilities using these regulations must have a family handbook.
 Upon updating the family handbook, changes must be approved and submitted to the licensing authority.
 After any changes, notice must be sent out to families, parents, or guardians and posted in a common area.
 The family handbook will include the following.

 - (1) GENERAL INFORMATION:

 - (a) mission statement;

 - (b) philosophy statement;

-- (c) program information (location, license information, days and hours of operation,

-services offered);

-- (d) name of director and how he/she may be reached; - (e) meals, snacks and types of food served (or alternatively, guidelines for children bringing their own food);

-(f) daily schedule;

-- (g) a statement supportive of family involvement that includes an open door policy - (h) appropriate dress for children, including request for extra change of clothes; - (i) celebrating holidays, birthdays and parties; and - (j) disclosure to parents that the licensee does not have liability or accident insurance coverage.
-(2)
+- (c) program information (location, license information, days and hours of operation, services offered): (d) name of director and how he/she may be reached; meals, snacks and types of food served (or alternatively, guidelines for children (e) bringing their own food); (f) daily schedule; a statement supportive of family involvement that includes an open door policy (g) to the classroom: (h) appropriate dress for children, including request for extra change of clothes; celebrating holidays, birthdays and parties; and (i) disclosure to parents that the licensee does not have liability or accident (j) insurance coverage.
+POLICIES AND PROCEDURES: enrollment procedures; (a) disenrollment procedures; (b) - (c) expulsion procedures; - (d) fee payment procedures, including penalties for tardiness; - (e) notification of absence; - (f) fee credits, if any (e.g. for vacations, absences, etc.); - (g) field trip policies; - (h) health policies (program's policies on admitting sick children, when children can return after an illness, administering medication, and information on common illnesses); - (i) emergency procedures and safety policies; - (j) snow days and school closure; - (k) confidentiality policy; - (l) child abuse/neglect reporting procedure; - (m) guidance policy; - (n) emergency procedures, safety policies, and disaster preparedness plan; - (o) anti-discrimination policy that promotes the equal access of services for all children and families and prohibits discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, or age (40 or older); and

-to the classroom;

-POLICIES AND PROCEDURES:

-- (a) enrollment procedures;

-- (b) disenrollment procedures;

-- (c) expulsion procedures;

-- (d) fee payment procedures, including penalties for tardiness;

-- (e) notification of absence;

-- (f) fee credits, if any (e.g. for vacations, absences, etc.);

-- (g) field trip policies;

-(h) health policies (program's policies on admitting sick children, when children can return after an illness, administering medication, and information on common illnesses);

-- (i) emergency procedures and safety policies; - (j) snow days and school closure; - (k) confidentiality policy; - (I) child abuse/neglect reporting procedure; - (m) guidance policy; - (n) emergency procedures, safety policies, and disaster preparedness plan;

-(o) anti-discrimination policy that promotes the equal access of services for all children and families and prohibits discrimination based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity), national origin, disability, or age (40 or older); and appropriate use.

-(p) employee cellular telephone usage policy that directs and defines safe and name of the child; date of birth, gender, home address, mailing address and (a) telephone number;

-D. CHILDREN'S RECORDS: A program will maintain a complete record for each child, including drop-ins, to be completed before the child is admitted.
+- (p) employee cellular telephone usage policy that directs and defines safe and appropriate use. - D. CHILDREN'S RECORDS: A program will maintain a complete record for each child, including drop-ins, to be completed before the child is admitted.
 Records will be kept at the program, unless otherwise indicated in the list below, for 12 months after the child's last day of attendance.
-Records will contain at least:
+Records will contain at least: - (1) PERSONAL INFORMATION: - (a) name of the child; date of birth, gender, home address, mailing address and telephone number;

-PERSONAL INFORMATION:

-names of the parents or guardians, the parents or guardian's current places of (b) employment, addresses, and pager, cellular and work telephone numbers;

-a list of people authorized to pick up the child and an authorized form signed by (c) parent or guardian; identification of person authorized by the parent or guardian to pick up the child shall be verified at pick up;

-(d) date the child first attended the program and the date of the child's last day at the program;
+- (b) names of the parents or guardians, the parents or guardian's current places of employment, addresses, and pager, cellular and work telephone numbers; - (c) a list of people authorized to pick up the child and an authorized form signed by parent or guardian; identification of person authorized by the parent or guardian to pick up the child shall be verified at pick up; - (d) date the child first attended the program and the date of the child's last day at the program;